-- Archived Broadcasts: Links to the class broadcasts are made available at the end of each day through thecourse Blackboard site under the Class Sessions Videos Archive link in the left menu.
+- Archived Broadcasts: Links to the class videos are made available at the end of each day through thecourse Blackboard site under the Class Sessions Videos Archive link in the left menu.
 View the video if you miss a session.

 Class Sessions: Off-Campus Distance Students

-- Recorded Broadcasts: In-class sessions are recorded on Tues and Thursday at 11:00 – 12:15 and distance students should view them before the Thursday of Friday evening discussion session for distance students.
+- Recorded Broadcasts: In-class sessions are video recorded on Tues and Thursday at 11:00 – 12:15.
+Distance students should view any previous lectures before the Wednesday evening discussion session for distance students.
 Links to the class videos are made available at the end of each day through the course Blackboard site under the Class Sessions Videos Archive link in the left menu.
 (Note: If a live session fails to record due to technical difficulties I will either record again the lecture portion of the session or post a discussion on the same topic from a previous year.)

-- Live Broadcast: Available at http://connect.maine.edu/sie525/ Online students may view the live sessions but are not required to do so.
-Typically I prefer that you not participate interactively in the session.
+- Live Video Broadcasts: Off-campus students may view the sessions “live” but are not required nor encouraged to do so.
+Typically I prefer that you NOT participate interactively in the on-campus sessions.
 Online students are not assigned interactive moderator roles but instead have an additional assignment to complete during the semester.

 B. Course Materials

 - Note that this is a graduate course in information systems law and ethical issues for non-law students.
-The typical enrolled student is pursuing a graduate degree in engineering, information systems, computer science or other other domains where a knowledge of cyberlaw issues may be of value.
+The typical enrolled student is pursuing a graduate degree in information systems, computing/computer science, engineering, business administration or another domain in which a knowledge of cyberlaw issues may be of value.
 As such, substantial time is spent on introductory legal concepts.
-Further, we will focus on overview books for most of the readings rather than use the text of case law or legislation.
-(For materials appropriate for a law school course, see for instance, Jessica Littman’s Index to Cyberlaw Courses.)
+Further, we will focus on overview books and sources for most of the readings rather than use the text of case law or legislation.

 - Course lectures will NOT correspond exactly with the readings.
 Additional reading materials will be made available and linked from the web syllabus over time.
 Geographic data conflict examples are often used in this course to illustrate principles.